 Middle School is where students are transformed, entering as children and leaving as young adults.
 Their GPA begins to develop into compelling motivation.
 STEM classroom hours, and an expanding menu of choices, can help to ignite long term interest in STEM studies.
 Project based learning helps “connect the dots”, applying classroom learning to problem solving, resulting in deeper understanding and greater retention of content knowledge.
 With a meaningful middle school experience, students are more likely to focus on STEM disciplines in high school and beyond.

 Mention the words National STEM Honor Society™ to a high school student and recognition coupled with thoughts of their future immediately come to mind.
 Motivation, engagement, and academic performance increase with the required STEM GPA and a full pallet of elective classroom hours.
-Project based learning provides real world relevance, transforming students into collaborators and imaginative problem solvers, giving them the upper hand in a global landscape, stemming from enhanced confidence and GRIT, leading to a future of college and career readiness
+Project based learning provides real world relevance for high school students, transforming them into collaborators and imaginative problem solvers.
+Stemming from enhanced confidence and GRIT, PBL provides them the upper hand in a global landscape, leading to a future of college and career readiness

 College & University